CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 <p style="line-height:1.25"><sup><sup>1</sup> As <a href="https://bsky.app/profile/catacalypto.bsky.social/post/3m37tir6boc2x"><strong>Cat Manning</strong></a>, co-author of <i>Understanding Systems Suspense</i>, puts it, "some people have decided they want to speedrun [checks notes] probability"</sup></p>

 Take it one step further than that, even - forget subversive play, let's talk straight up glitches.
 Games are held together with sticky tape, JIRA tickets, and dreams.
 Liam Mitchell
 Is committing unsafe code really a radical act of systems design?
-Fuck it, sure, that's what I'll be telling my boss in my next performance review.
+Sure, whatever, that's what I'll tell my boss at my next performance review.

 ## Closing Thoughts